 Fashions and tastes are forever changing.
 What might be acceptable now is often unacceptable later.
 We just cannot accurately predict where we will be in the future, who we will want to be associated with, and who we will not want to be associated with.

 Advantages of Tattoos

 In a tattoo's favour is that the artwork, if done properly, can be very attractive.
-A tattoo has the advantage over jewelry, in that for certain jobs, jewelry is not permitted for uniform reasons or safety.
-Jewelry can be easily lost, stolen or broken.
+A tattoo has the advantage over jewellery, in that for certain jobs, jewellery is not permitted for uniform reasons or safety. jewellery can be easily lost, stolen or broken.
 Such things do not affect tattoos.

 Non-Christians and the cross tattoo

 For a non-Christian to sport a Christian symbol has its drawbacks.
 No matter how attractive the cross might be to the bearer, he or she has no control over the reaction of people who see it.
 Some may assume the bearer is Christian and ask awkward questions.
 With no faith, the bearer loses credibility.
 If persecuted for bearing a cross that has no religious significance to the bearer, then that is a double tragedy.